Burauen: Timeline

-When a German ethnologist and explorer came to Burauen in 1859 to 1860, he witnessed how sulfur was extracted, processed using coconut oil, and transported to Manila, where it was sold between 1 and 5 dollars per PICO.
-But the sulfur discovery was already reported 200 years earlier, in 1691, by a jesuit priest named Fr.
-Francisco Combes.
+In 1595, Spanish Jesuit Friars discovered the settlement of Burauen.
+Its community was used as their base in the Christianisation on the central part of Leyte.

+Between the years 1609 to 1616 Burauen was the most populous town of Leyte and Samar and it consistently registered the highest tax collection during the same period in the region.

 In 1873, from being a missionary church under the diocese of Dagami, Burauen was carved out and declared as a separate town.

+In 1912, municipal administrations of that time were able to put up irrigation system.

+In 1916, the first electric system and cinematographic house in Leyte and Samar was established in Burauen.

 In 1918, La Paz detached itself from Burauen to become an independent municipality.

+In 1928, the Burauen Academy, the first secondary school in the municipality was founded.

 In 1949, or just a few years after world war 2, President Elpidio Quirino issued an executive order no.278 separating Julita from burauen.

-It was on March 2, 1962 when the Rural Bank of Burauen was established.
+In 1962, the Rural Bank of Burauen was established.
 Making it the very first rural bank in both islands of Samar and Leyte.

 Geography

-Burauen is located in the central part of Leyte Island, bounded to the north by Dagami and Tabon-tabon, on the east by Julita, south by Lapaz and on the west by Albuera and Ormoc City.
+Burauen is located in the central part of Leyte Island, bounded to the north by Dagami and Tabon-tabon, on the east by Julita, south by La Paz and Macarthur, on the west by Albuera and Ormoc City and on the southwest by Baybay City.

 Barangays

 Burauen is politically subdivided into 77 barangays.
+Each barangay consists of puroks and some have sitios.